coyote-team/coyote-wp/README.md

 When the plugin is installed and its filters are enabled, it replaces image alt attributes in your posts with those retrieved from a Coyote service.
 When Coyote service moderators change image descriptions and remote updates are enabled, those filters will also reflect these updates.

-While the plugin is mainly a content filter, it does filter public post content as well as content displayed in the post editor.
-This may cause posts to retain coyote-managed image descriptions when updating posts.
+The plugin effectively functions as a content filter; it does not permanently change the content of your WordPress posts or pages.

 ### I want to go back to manually managing original alt attributes.